-RIGS 529: New Quay (Pembrokeshire)

-Statement of Interest The inlet at New Quay is an excellent example of a steep sided, narrow, fault-guided indentation in the cliffed coastline known as a geo.
-There are several other geos along the coast to the west of St Govan's Head, including Huntsman's Leap and Stennis Ford (May, 2003): they are designated GCR sites.
+RIGS 529: New Quay (Pembrokeshire) Grid ref SR 974932 Statement of Interest: The inlet at New Quay is an excellent example of a steep sided, narrow, faultguided indentation in the cliffed coastline known as a geo.
+There are several other geos along the coast to the west of St Govan's Head, including Huntsman's Leap and Stennis Ford (May, 2003)7: they are designated GCR sites.
 This RIGS is designated to complement the GCR examples.
 The site lies east of the Castlemartin Cliffs SSSI so it does not have SSSI protection.
-The site is located within the Castlemartin Army Range and access to it is controlled by the MOD.
+The site is located within the Castlemartin Army Range and access to it is controlled by the Ministry of Defence.
 Most geos in the region are developed in the well-jointed Stackpole Limestone (Holkerian Stage of the early Carboniferous).
 At New Quay the geo has been eroded along an east-west fault system.